6 River Systems (6RS): Leading Provider of Autonomous Warehouse Robots

-In general, robotics aid fulfillment operations in the following ways:
+In general, autonomous warehouse robots aid fulfillment operations in the following ways:

-In addition to the aforementioned benefits, 6RS’s robotics and automation technology specifically works to help businesses:
+In addition to the aforementioned benefits, 6RS’s robotics and automation technology works to help businesses:

 - Increase operational efficiency by automating and directing workflows to increase throughput and decrease operational costs;